 Call Michael White, P.A. for a confidential consultation.

-5) Can Stand Your Ground apply in domestic violence cases?
+Can Stand Your Ground apply to gun cases?